FOREX-Japan's yen surges against dollar on suspected intervention

 The Fed is seen holding its benchmark interest rate steady at 5.25%-to-5.5% at the April 30-May 1 meeting.
 Investors are now only confident about a single cut this year, most likely in November, according to the CME's FedWatch tool.

-That has sent U.S. yields and the dollar higher in recent weeks, but there is less scope for further moves.

-"The bar is pretty high for a sustained hawkish surprise, which would in turn lift yields," said Vishnu Varathan, head of Asia economics and strategy at Mizuho Bank in Singapore.

-U.S. non-farm payrolls data on Friday will give further clues on the U.S. rate path.
+U.S. non-farm payrolls data on Friday will give further clues on the U.S. rate path later in the year.

 Expectations of delayed Fed cuts have caused the dollar to gain against most currencies in recent weeks, with other major central banks such as the European Central Bank and Bank of England set to cut more substantially this year.